Saraceni/FigmaAiAgent/README.md

 - **Multimodal**: The agent is capable to interpret images on the documentation and provide relevant images and gifs on the response.
 - **API Endpoint**: A GET endpoint that reads `urls.md`, which contains all URLs for the Figma Design documentation.
 - **Web Scraping**: The webscrapping API is available at `http://localhost:3000/api/figma`.
+- **Component Generation**: The agent can generate user interface componens with full CSS and HTML code.
+- **Image Search**: The agent can search for images on Pexels.

 ## Getting Started

 ### Prerequisites